 Later, according to the decisions of the General Meetings as of December 6, 2009 and December 5, 2010, the structure of the Executive Board of SPP was amended – thus, the Executive Board from that time on included the chairmen of training committees of each section and a representative at EFPP from each section, as well as an additional position of the Chairman of the Executive Board elected by the General Meeting and in charge of the organisation of work of the Executive Board.

 The elections of the President, the members of the Executive Board, the commissions, and the committees of SPP are held every two years.
 We consider the elaboration of the Ethics Code regulating professional activities of SPP members to be our great achievement.

 Presently, SPP includes more that 100 members.
-There are three sections within SPP – the Adult Individual Psychoanalytic Psychotherapy Section, the Group Analysis Section, the Psychoanalytic Couple and Family Psychotherapy Section.
+There are two sections within SPP – the Adult Individual Psychoanalytic Psychotherapy Section and the Group Analysis Section.

 The SPP Presidents:

 - 2002-2006 Mikhail Romashkevich (the Adult Individual Psychoanalytic Psychotherapy Section)